KyodaiKen/FanControl2/README.md

 Reference to set matrix: `sm <curve 1...2> <matrix value> <matrix value> <matrix value>`

+#### Example
 You enter:
 ```
 sm 0 1 -1 0
-sm 1 0.25 0.25 0.5
+sm 1 0 0 0
-sm 2 0 0 0
+sm 2 0 1 -1
 ```
 * Curve 0 (radiator fans) will now receive the delta over ambient temperature.
 In case of sensor readings when the PC is cold, negative values due to sensor fluctuations will be clamped to 0.
 This is generally true for this matrix.
 A negative result will be handled as 0°C. This controller is NOT for sub zero cooling, which is impractical anyway.

+* Curve 2 is always 0°C, cause it's not being used.

-* Curve 1 (case fans) will receive a pseudo temperature of the three sensors weighted towards the inner case temperature, but also taking into account the temperature of your water and ambient.
+* Curve 2 (case fans) will receive a pseudo temperature of the three sensors weighted towards the inner case temperature, but also taking into account the temperature of your water and ambient.
 Using testing you can craft yourself a curve that suits your needs!

-* Curve 2 is always 0°C, cause it's not being used.
+#### Check programmed matrix
+`gm <channel/curve>` returns the contents of your matrix.

+#### Matrix error messages
+* `e0` - The curve matrix you want to store does not exist.
+Enter a number between 0 and 2.
+* `e1` - The matrix must consist of 3 values separated by space.

 ### How do I program fan curves, though?
 You can now program curves via COM interface into it.